-We are developing our primary care strategy to deliver the expectations of primary care as set out in Everyone counts: planning for patients, to support excellence in primary care and ensure tailored, integrated care for vulnerable and older people.
+We are developing our primary care strategy to deliver the expectations of primary care as set out in Everyone counts: planning for patients, to support excellence in primary care and ensure tailored, integrated care for all our citizens, particularly vulnerable and older people.
 This fits with the strategic intentions of the integration pioneer programme/Better Care Fund plan.